vsouza/awesome-ios/README.md

 * [App Release Checklist](https://github.com/oisin/app-release-checklist/blob/master/checklist.md) - A checklist to pore over before you ship that amazing app that has taken ages to complete, but you don't want to rush out in case you commit a schoolboy error that will end up making you look dumber than you are.
 * [Harpy](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your iOS app is available, and prompt them with the App Store link.
 * [iRate](https://github.com/nicklockwood/iRate) - A handy class that prompts users of your iPhone or Mac App Store app to rate your application after using it for a while.
 Similar to Appirater, but with a simpler, cleaner interface and automatic support for iOS fast application switching.
+* [appirater](https://github.com/arashpayan/appirater) - A utility that reminds your iPhone app's users to review the app.

 # SDK